 Questions for you to consider when making your decision:

-- How would each choice affect your everyday life?
+- How would each option affect your everyday life?

-- What would each choice mean to the people closest to you?
+- What would each option mean to the people closest to you?

 - What is going on in your life?

 - What are your plans for the future?